singularity-code/scim-endpoint/README.md

 Lean, mean and high performant open source Spring Boot Java SCIM server implementation with pluggable persistence layer.

-Usefull for exposing a company's identities using the SCIM protocol and target point for your provisioning engine.
+Useful for exposing a company's identities using the SCIM protocol and target point for your provisioning engine.

-You can reuse the integrated storage layer or write a custom java implementation and wire it via configuration.
+You can reuse the integrated storage layers (mongo,ldap,...) or write a custom java implementation and wire it via configuration.

 ## intro